harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 <figure>
   <img src="../../resources/app-chunk.png">
-  <figcaption>app-vendors.js</figcaption>
+  <figcaption>My app is two components, App.vue and HelloWorld.vue</figcaption>
 </figure>

-Taking a quick look at the app.js file, we can find our HelloWorld component code within it.
-Some really beautiful code.
+Taking a quick look at the `app.js` file, we can find some of the `HelloWorld` component code.
+As you can see in the above image, all parts of the SFC are separate modules: the wrapper, CSS, template, js.

+The wrapper module is defining and importing the other models, some really beautiful code.

 ```js
 /***/ "./src/components/HelloWorld.vue":